bvberkum/docutils-ext/ReadMe.rst

    a perhaps lossy representation?
 I think it loses some things, should keep track during rstwriter devel.

-Branches
-''''''''
-GIT
+Branch docs
+'''''''''''
 master
   all development happened here until dev was branched. dev
   Sort of the master now.
 Testing only functional stuff, may be deceptive as not everything is unit/systemtested?

   :tests: 8 OK

   dev_rstwriterobjects
     separate development branch for rstwriter restructuring,
     trying to OO-ify and add some elegance.

     :test: 57; 25 failures, 2 errors

   dev_simplemuxdem
     trying a lossless read/write using the rST SM base with a simple text format, to understand the rSt parser statemachine.

     :tests: 2 OK

     Abandoned while I do get more insight into the rSt parser machinery.

   dev_form
     Splitting topic of dev for separate testing.
 Possibly a few hacks while core/frontend is in flux.

   dev_rstwriter
     While things left to be desired before finishing dev_rstwriterobjects, implement and test reStructuredText writer.

     :tests: 66, 9 failed

 rST writer
 ----------